Gusi/docs.everlaps.com/docs/en/user-guide/config.md

 - **Race leader**: When the vehicle with the most amount of laps crosses the finishing line, a sharper sound is received, which can help the race director and the public identify who is the driver with the most laps.

-	!!! note ""
+	!!! note
 		In a *final*, the race leader sound is equivalent to the first place driver.

 		In a *qualifying heat*, Since each driver carries their own chrono, it does not imply that the driver is in the lead, only who is across the finishing line first.

 - **Heat start/Heat finish**: Indicates start and finish of a heat.

-	!!! note ""
+	!!! note
 		In a *final*, The heat start sound generally implies the start of the chrono.
 The heat finish sound implies that all the vehicles finish on their next crossing of the finish line.

 		In a *qualifying heat*, The heat start sound indicates that the track is open, but the chrono will start when the first driver crosses first across the finishing line after the sound.
-The heat finish sound doesn't imply that all vehicles finish on their next crossing of the finishing line; the announcements will announce which vehicles have finished according to their individual chrono.
+The heat finish sound doesn't imply that all vehicles finish on their next crossing of the finishing line: the announcements will announce which vehicles have finished according to their individual chrono.

 - **Invalid transponder**: Sounds when a crossing is made by a transponder that does not belong to a driver in the active heat.

 ---

-#### &fa-bolt; Transponders
+#### :fontawesome-solid-bolt: Transponders

 The system supports the connection to different lap counting systems.